thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 # Testing with Mocha - a primer

+### Objectives

+- Discuss the benefits of testing.
+How does it help developers do their job more effectively?
+- Write tests for existing code.
+- Write code to pass a given set of tests.
+- Write tests and code that passes those tests.

 [Slides here](https://docs.google.com/presentation/d/1E1Lskrk6hfJHzkBNwRmySg2X0m8nmKKTQN4w4tupYww/edit?usp=sharing)

 Let's learn to test code with [Mocha](https://mochajs.org/), Mocha is a feature-rich JavaScript test framework.